 The FEMA website provides a step-by-step approach to disaster preparedness, including how to get informed about local emergency plans, how to identify hazards that affect their local area, and how to develop and maintain an emergency communications plan and disaster supplies kit.

-FEMA offers a free online toolkit and it's Pledge to Prepare to help spread the word and take action.
-Click here to view the 2013 FEMA Pledge to Prepare.
+FEMA offers a free online toolkit and its Pledge to Prepare to help spread the word and take action.

 Making Community Emergency Preparedness and Response Programs Accessible to People with Disabilities.